acord-robotics/stellarios/manacaster-opening-act.md

 <center> Opus </center>
 <center> "Oh, and one more thing.
 The enemy took your memories away - we've been nursing you back to health over the last few weeks, in addition to the war we've been winning.
 They jetisonned a package that looks like an artifact - it may be the stolen memories from our people.
 That's your primary mission.
 Good luck, soldier, Midgard thanks you."</center><br/>

-*A new bubble appears in your dashboard section of the HUD - your missions section.*
+*A new bubble appears in your dashboard section of the HUD - your missions section.
+The screen turns to black, and after around 2 seconds you are now in the first person inside your spaceship*

 # Footnotes